annedayleong/website/content/home/research.md

 active = true
 date = "2016-04-20T00:00:00"

-title = "Research Topics"
+title = "Research To Policy"
 subtitle = ""

 # Order that this section will appear in.
-weight = 20
+weight = 10

 # View.
 # Customize how projects are displayed.